ad9cr/trailer-design/readme.md

 - Shelves for storage containers
 - LED lighting (separate from existing lighting that's tied into towing electrical system)
 - Replace existing flooring
+- Box or cabinet for files
+- "job site" stackable storage solution (pick an ecosystem and stay with it)

 ## Power systems